-Respectfully submitted for Council consideration.
-Prepared by: Recommended by: Tracey Covert City Clerk David A. Hales City Manager Motion by Alderman Anderson, seconded by Alderman Fazzini that the reading of the minutes of the previous Council Meeting of July 23, 2012 and Work Session Minutes of January 23 and April 23, 2012 be dispensed with and the minutes approved as printed.
-The Mayor directed the clerk to call the roll which result Ited in the following: Ayes: Aldermen Stearns, Mwilambwe, Schmidt, McDade, Anderson, Fazzini, Sage and Fruin.
-Nays: None.
-Motion carried.
-The following was presented: SUBJECT: Bills and Payroll RECOMMENDATION/MOTION: That the bills and payroll be the Treasurer for the various amounts as funds are available. e allowed and orders drawn on BACKGROUND: The list of bills and payrolls will be posted on the City's website on Thursday, August 9, 2012 by posting via the City's web site.
-COMMUNITY GROUPS/INTERESTED PERSONS CONTACTED: Not applicable.
+Prepared by: Recommended by:

+Tracey Covert David A. Hales City Clerk City Manager

+Motion by Alderman Anderson, seconded by Alderman Fazzini that the reading of the minutes of the previous Council Meeting of July 23, 2012 and Work Session Minutes of January 23 and April 23, 2012 be dispensed with and the minutes approved as printed.

+The Mayor directed the clerk to call the roll which resulted in the following:

+Ayes: Aldermen Stearns, Mwilambwe, Schmidt, McDade, Anderson, Fazzini, Sage and Fruin.

+SUBJECT: Bills and Payroll

+RECOMMENDATION/MOTION: That the bills and payroll be allowed and orders drawn on the Treasurer for the various amounts as funds are available.

+BACKGROUND: The list of bills and payrolls will be posted on the City's website on Thursday, August 9, 2012 by posting via the City's web site.

 FINANCIAL IMPACT: Total disbursements information will be provided via addendum.

-Respectfully submitted for Council consideration.
-Prepared by: Recommended by: Patti-Lynn Silva Director of Finance David A. Hales City Manager (ON FILE IN CLERK'S OFFICE)
+Prepared by: Recommended by:

+Patti-Lynn Silva Director of Finance David A. Hales City Manager

+(ON FILE IN CLERK'S OFFICE)